 Click on the blue links for additional details.

-In the opening games of the Twilight League baseball playoffs last night…
+In Copper Country Twilight League baseball last night…

 Email sports stories and results to firstname.lastname@example.org.